mkunz7/phonewhisper/README.md

 | Windows Chrome      | 10         | Listen and Broadcast |
 | M1 Macbook Air Chrome     | 15         | Listen and Broadcast |

-Generally speaking if you have a device < 10 years old it should be fine
+Generally speaking if you have an iphone <10 years old it should be fine with updates.
+WebRTC saw apple adoption in Sept 2021.
+WebRTC reached recommendation status Jan 2021.
+Older androids will work with updated chrome browsers.

+Albeit too may older devices may impact how many users you can have connect at once.

+Do a PR if you have a testimony you would like to share.

 # Bandwidth Usage
 iftop registers the wlan1 interface using 2mb for 5 devices during a voice broadcast, extrapolating 50 should only use 100mbps